antoniocapizzi95/entries-backend-app/README.md

 In the repository's root folder, you will find a "postman" directory that contains a Postman collection.
 This collection allows you to test the project locally.

+## Testing

+Some unit tests have been developed for methods with logic.

+To run automated tests (developed with Jest), use the following command:

+    npm run test

 ## API Endpoints

 The following sections provide details about the available endpoints, including the HTTP methods, request URLs, expected request bodies, and response bodies.